njlxyaoxinwei/Post-GWAS-Prioritization/README.md

 2. Rename the correct python source code to prioritize.py

-3. Run (where `python` points to the preferred version of python)
+3. Run (where `python` points to the preferred version of python):
 ```
 python freeze.py build
 ```

-4. The executable will be named `prioritize` under the `build` directory.
+The executable will be named `prioritize` under the `build` directory.